lorig135/docsstyleguide/User Actions.md

 ## Highlight
 - Verb: Use highlight to describe the action of using color to emphasize a text selection in a program.
 Ex: Highlight the range of cells to copy.

+## Input
+- Verb: Input the information.
+- Noun: The command provides a properties file for script input.

 ## Install
 - Verb: Install the software.
 - Noun: Run the install program.